CampagneLaboratory/variationanalysis/README.md

 the GPU maven profile to compile a CUDA version on the appropriate hardware.
 - A tool to train DL models for calling somatic variations.
 An example of using the framework for a specific domain.
+- A preview of a tool to train DL models for calling genotypes.
+This is a straightforward application of the Matcha framework and takes advantage of ground-truth genotypes established for specific quality control samples.

 We provided a [tutorial](./SOMATIC-TUTORIAL.md) for the somatic calling models.
 It is strongly recommended that you read the tutorial at this time.
 It